huss-osman/linux-fundamentals/bash-scripting/fundamentals/14-exit-codes.md

 # Exit Codes

 ## Overview
+Exit codes are numerical values returned by commands or scripts that indicate whether they completed successfully or failed.

+An exit code of 0 means success, while any non-zero value (such as 1 or 127) indicates an error.

-Exit codes indicate whether a command or script **succeeded or failed** and are the foundation of error handling in Bash.
+They form the foundation of error handling in Bash and are used to control script logic, conditionals, and automation workflows.

-Effective error handling is about **foreseeing where things can go wrong** and **taking appropriate action**, rather than letting scripts crash or continue in an invalid state.
+Effective error handling is about foreseeing where things can go wrong and taking appropriate action, rather than letting scripts crash or continue in an invalid state.

 By checking exit codes and validating conditions early, scripts become safer, more predictable, and easier to debug.